-The most common reason for knee replacement surgery is to relieve severe pain caused by osteoarthritis.
-People who need knee replacement surgery usually have problems walking, climbing stairs, and getting in and out of chairs.
-Some also have knee pain at rest.
+The most common reason for knee replacement surgery is to ease pain caused by arthritis.
+People who need knee replacement surgery usually have problems walking, climbing stairs and getting up out of chairs.

 Knee replacement surgery, like any surgery, carries risks.
 They include:

 - Blood clots.
 Surgeons typically recommend blood-thinning medications to prevent this risk.
 The most common location for blood clots is in the leg.
 But they can travel to the lungs and become deadly.

 - Nerve damage.
 Nerves in the area where the implant is placed can be injured.
 Nerve damage can cause numbness, weakness and pain.

 - Infection.
 Infection can occur at the incision site or in the deeper tissue.
 Surgery is sometimes needed to treat an infection.

 The implants used for knee replacements are durable, but they may loosen or become worn over time.
 If this happens, another surgery may be needed to replace the loose or worn parts.

 Food and medications

 Your health care team might advise you to stop taking certain medications and dietary supplements before your surgery.
 You'll likely be instructed not to eat anything after midnight the day of your surgery.

 For several weeks after the procedure, you might need to use crutches or a walker, so arrange for them before your surgery.
 Make sure you have a ride home from the hospital and help with everyday tasks, such as cooking, bathing and doing laundry.